Antonivka Road Bridge: Russian capture

-Attacks
+Ukrainian bridge attacks

 On 19 July, the bridge was damaged by Ukrainian rocket fire, allegedly using HIMARS rockets supplied by the United States.
-Ukrainian forces struck the bridge for the second day in a row on 20 July.
+Ukrainian forces struck the bridge again the next day.
 Russian forces struggled to repair the bridge and temporarily closed it to cargo traffic.
 The two strikes on the bridge, as well as remarks by Russian Foreign Minister Sergey Lavrov to the effect that the territorial gains in the Kherson region would be consolidated as the result of the use of wider-range weapons – to which class HIMARS belongs – by Ukraine, were seen by observers as indicating that the region could become one of the focal points of fighting.

-On 26 July 2022 at approximately 22:55, the bridge sustained heavy damage following Ukrainian rocket fire using HIMARS, leading to the bridge being closed to passenger traffic.
+At approximately 22:55 on 26 July 2022, the bridge sustained heavy damage following Ukrainian rocket fire using HIMARS, leading to the bridge being closed to passenger traffic.
 Some observers considered this third attack to be part of the counteroffensive announced earlier by Ukraine, which aimed to recapture the Kherson region.
-TASS reported that the Russian air defence systems had intercepted the projectiles, but this was disputed by the Ukrainian forces and does not match visual evidence.
-Later reports and video footage from 27 July show that the roadway surface on the bridge has been damaged; the surface is unusable for transit of heavy machinery.
+TASS reported that the Russian air defence systems had intercepted the projectiles, but this was disputed by the Ukrainian forces and did not match visual evidence.
+Later reports and video footage from 27 July showed that the roadway surface on the bridge had been damaged; the surface was unusable for transit of heavy machinery.

-By 23 August, repairs to the bridge had been completed and was once again in use by Russian forces.
-On 25 August, satellite images showed no fewer than 16 damage holes on the southern end of the bridge with vehicle traffic queuing on both sides as a temporary ferry services provided a crossing route across the Dnieper.
+By 23 August, repairs to the bridge had been completed and it was again in use by Russian forces.
+On 25 August, satellite images showed no fewer than 16 damage holes on the southern end of the bridge, with vehicle traffic queuing on both sides as a temporary ferry services provided a crossing route across the Dnieper.
 A pontoon bridge was constructed by Russian forces on the eastern side of the bridge and was 60% completed as of 25 August.

 The crossing was struck again on 29 August amid reports of a Ukrainian counteroffensive, and strikes continued on the bridge and crossing throughout the closing days of August.
 By early September, Russian authorities said the bridge would be impassable for cars for weeks.

-Withdrawal
+Russian retreat

-By 11 November, with Ukrainian forces entering Kherson and Russian forces leaving it, part of bridge collapsed; according to the prominent Russian military blogger Rybar, the Russians destroyed it.
+By 11 November, with Ukrainian forces entering Kherson and Russian forces leaving it, part of the bridge collapsed; according to the prominent Russian military blogger Rybar, the Russians destroyed it.
 An adjacent pontoon bridge was used by Russian forces during their withdrawal from Kherson.